aiven/aiven-docs/docs/products/opensearch/concepts/access_control.md

 Another way to manage user accounts, access control, roles, and permissions for your Aiven for OpenSearch® service is by [enabling OpenSearch® Security management](/docs/products/opensearch/howto/enable-opensearch-security).
 This method lets you use the OpenSearch Dashboard and
-OpenSearch API to manage all aspects of your service\'s security.
+OpenSearch API to manage all aspects of your service's security.

 You can use advanced features such as fine-grained access control with OpenSearch Security.
 This allows you to specify the exact actions that